JaJako/email-rest-api/design-process.md

 test ([EmailRestServiceAppIT.java](src/test/java/de/jjakobus/emailrestservice/EmailRestServiceAppIT.java)).
 Based on this endpoints a unit test for the controller is created and test cases covering all request-response pairs possible are implemented.
 Services used by the controller are mocked to focus the unit test on the controller only.

+Finally services for storing and spam service are implemented with their each unit test.